kd2org/opodsync/README.md

+# oPodSync - a minimalist GPodder-compatible server

-# Micro GPodder server
+*(Previously known as Micro GPodder server)*

-This is a minimalist GPodder server to self-host your podcast synchronization data.
+This is a minimalist podcast synchronization server, for self-hosting your podcast listening / download history.

 This allows you to keep track of which episodes have been listened to.